Steps a Landlord Must Take to Evict You

 This court form tells you your landlord is taking you to court and there will be a hearing.
-It lists the time, date, and location of the hearing.
-It also lists the deadline for you to file your
+You will get a second notice that lists the time, date, and location of the hearing.
+Your

 Steps You Can Take to Respond to the Eviction